citizenfx/fivem/ext/wasm-runtime/readme.md

 **SCRIPTS (MODULES) ARE RESPONSIBLE TO MANAGE VALUES THAT IS PASSED TO THE RUNTIME (BUT THEY SHOULD LIVE AS LONG AS RUNTIME (HOST) FUNCTION IS EXECUTED)**

-The runtime exposes next functions that can be used by any WebAssembly module (runtime module name is `host`):
+The runtime exposes next functions that can be used by any WebAssembly module (runtime module name is `cfx`):
-- `log(message: *const char, length: i32)` - log a message in the console
+- `script_log(message: *const char)` - log a message in the console
-    - `message` - null terminated C string (should it be?)
+    - `message` - null terminated C string
-    - `length` - length of the message
 - `invoke(hash: u64, ptr: i32, len: i32, retval: i32) -> i32` - invokes a native CitizenFX function (returns status code `rt-types/lib.rs/call_result`)
     - `hash` - hash of a native function to call
     - `ptr` - pointer to an array of arguments